Skip to main content

 Test levels are also a planning tool, and in that second role they tend to be underestimated.
 Deciding at the start of a project which levels will be covered, and how, creates clarity about resources, responsibilities and objectives before the first line of code exists.
 The discussion about test levels forces a team to say four things out loud: What is tested?
 By whom?
 On what basis?
 At what point in time?
 Those questions otherwise stay open until answering them becomes uncomfortable.

-The Four Classic Test Levels
+The Five Test Levels

 Component Testing